-- Develop parks, recreation and culture initiatives that provide a variety of experiences for community residents and visitors. - b) Design parks, recreation and culture facilities to address the changing needs of a growing community, to be welcoming to newcomers, to contribute to a sense of place and to ensure accessibility for people of all ages, abilities, incomes and cultural backgrounds. - c) Balance the park, recreation and culture experiences in the neighbourhood with those provided in adjacent neighbourhoods and areas. - d) Acquire, at a minimum, 1.2 hectares (3 acres) of parkland in the neighbourhood, in addition to the park and recreation designations identified on Schedule A. - e) Work towards the provision of parkland within a 10 minute walking distance, recognizing the hillside condition, for the majority of residents of Maillardville. - f) Link residential areas, schools, parkland, recreational and cultural facilities, and the Maillardville Neighbourhood Centre with a network of trails. - g) Design parks to include amenities for people of different age groups that encourage active use throughout the day. - h) Sustain and improve existing indoor recreation facilities, such as Place Maillardville and those in Heritage Square. - i) Develop additional indoor recreational facilities as community needs and sources of funding are identified. - j) Encourage public and private partnerships and other mechanisms to contribute to the expansion and provision of additional parks, recreation and culture facilities. - Promote public art throughout the neighbourhood in accordance with the City's Public Art Policy.
+- a) Develop parks, recreation and culture initiatives that provide a variety of experiences for community residents and visitors. - b) Design parks, recreation and culture facilities to address the changing needs of a growing community, to be welcoming to newcomers, to contribute to a sense of place and to ensure accessibility for people of all ages, abilities, incomes and cultural backgrounds. - c) Balance the park, recreation and culture experiences in the neighbourhood with those provided in adjacent neighbourhoods and areas. - d) Acquire, at a minimum, 1.2 hectares (3 acres) of parkland in the neighbourhood, in addition to the park and recreation designations identified on Schedule A. - e) Work towards the provision of parkland within a 10 minute walking distance, recognizing the hillside condition, for the majority of residents of Maillardville. - f) Link residential areas, schools, parkland, recreational and cultural facilities, and the Maillardville Neighbourhood Centre with a network of trails. - g) Design parks to include amenities for people of different age groups that encourage active use throughout the day. - h) Sustain and improve existing indoor recreation facilities, such as Place Maillardville and those in Heritage Square. - i) Develop additional indoor recreational facilities as community needs and sources of funding are identified. - j) Encourage public and private partnerships and other mechanisms to contribute to the expansion and provision of additional parks, recreation and culture facilities. - k) Promote public art throughout the neighbourhood in accordance with the City's Public Art Policy. - Explore ways to celebrate the community's history and local identity through park and facility design, commemorative/interpretive programming and other culture initiatives.

-- Explore ways to celebrate the community's history and local identity through park and facility design, commemorative/interpretive programming and other culture initiatives. - Design parks and recreation spaces to allow for various informal and formal m) uses, local events and celebrations. - Improve the visual identity of the neighbourhood with tree plantings as part of redevelopment, infrastructure projects and other public or private ventures.
+- m) Design parks and recreation spaces to allow for various informal and formal uses, local events and celebrations. - n) Improve the visual identity of the neighbourhood with tree plantings as part of redevelopment, infrastructure projects and other public or private ventures.

-Environment 3.6
+3.6 Environment

-The Maillardville neighbourhood contains a number of important stream corridors and associated riparian areas that require protection as the neighbourhood grows.
+The Maillardville neighbourhood contains a number of important stream corridors and associated riparian areas that require protection as the neighbourhood grows, supported by the Como, Nelson and Rochester Creek Integrated Watershed Management Plans.
 Plan policies seek to protect and improve downstream water quality, fish and wildlife habitat and storm water management functions, through new development and infrastructure projects, as well as through partnership-based initiatives.
-Plan policies also work to reduce human-wildlife conflicts by removing or minimizing wildlife attractants in landscaping and preventing wildlife access to solid waste.
+Plan policies also work to reduce human-wildlife conflicts by removing or minimizing wildlife attractants in landscaping, preventing wildlife access to solid waste, and following provincial and municipal best management practices for urban wildlife.